demarvels14/Network-Labs/README.md

 # Network-Labs
-A curated repository of foundational networking Labs from associate to professional level
+A curated repository of foundational networking Labs from associate to professional level, real-world scenarios